How Effective is Retinol for Treating Acne?

 It is certainly the most well-researched and recognised skincare ingredient known to reduce the appearance of fine lines and wrinkles.

-But retinol as a treatment for acne?
+But retinol for acne?

 Is it as effective as the other well-known acne treatments such as AHA/BHAs and benzoyl peroxide?